KankakeeCommunityCollege/athletics/_contacts/michael-brown.md

 Brown attended Saint Xavier University in Chicago.
 He played a key role in SXU’s 30-7 record (2004-05) on a squad that was ranked No. 14 in the NAIA’s final poll and reached the Elite Eight in the NAIA Div.
 I tournament.

-At KCC, Brown is also the Coordinator of Enrollment Services.
+At KCC, Brown is also the coordinator of enrollment services.
 He has a bachelor’s degree in business administration from Saint Xavier University and a master’s degree in sports leadership from Concordia University in Chicago.